 - The College will make every effort to ensure textbooks are available no later than the seventh day of a payment period.

 At the beginning of 2020, Birthingway moved our operations from our previous location on Foster Road and transitioned to a decentralized administrative structure with a primary office in Beaverton.
-During the coronavirus pandemic, staff and faculty have been working remotely to administer programs and facilitate distance-based learning.
+During the coronavirus pandemic, staff and faculty are working remotely to administer programs and facilitate distance-based learning.

 While we no longer have a front office that is open to the public, we welcome you to reach out to us via email at firstname.lastname@example.org or by phone at 503-760-3131.